xperience1080/skin.xperience1080/README.md

-##Xperience1080 (Kodi v14.x and v15.x)
+##Xperience1080 (Kodi v14.x, v15.x, and v16.x)

-Xperience1080 is a Kodi v14/v15 skin with two texture sets.
-Additional changes and fixes have been made.
+Xperience1080 is a Kodi v14/v15/v16 skin with two texture sets.
+Additional features and fixes have been made.

 #### Features